Favorite SF/Fantasy Series Novels

 Favorite Series Novels in the SF & Fantasy Genres

 I read a lot of science fiction and fantasy novels and while most of the books I read are one-offs, occasionally I find a great series.
 And yes, I know there are a ton of SF series, particularly when you start talking about media tie-in books.
-But these here are some of my personal favorites and include books I first read in college over 20 years ago.
-They have sustained the course of time well and I highly recommend all of them.
+But these here are some of my personal favorites and include books I first read in college over 20 years ago so we're talking a lot of 80s fiction here.
+But they have sustained the course of time well and I highly recommend all of them.
 Enjoy!

 Some of these books appear to be out of print (The Julian May books, specifically), but they are usually easily found on Amazon for very cheap.
 You will probably end up paying more for shipping than for the book.
-If you can, try and find a series that's available from a single seller.
+If you can, try and find a series that's available from a single seller or keep an eye out when you are visiting thrift shops and used bookstores.

 The Saga of Pliocene Exile by Julian May